 Penalty Notice Details First Notice in a 3 Issued to each parent.
 Per child year period: Charged at £80 if paid within 21 days £160 if paid within 28 days.
 Second Notice in Issued to each parent.
 Per child a 3 year period: Charged at a flat rate of £160 if paid within 28 days.
-Third Notice in a The third time an offence is committed for Term Time leave or irregular attendance a Penalty Notice will not be issued, and the case of presented straight to the Magistrates' Court.
-Magistrates' fir parent, per child Cases found guilty in Magistrates' Court may be shown on the parent's future DBS certificate.
+Third Notice in a The third time an offence is committed for Term Time leave or irregular 3 year period: attendance a Penalty Notice will not be issued, and the case will be presented straight to the Magistrates' Court.
+Magistrates' fines are per parent, per child Cases found guilty in Magistrates' Court may be shown on the parent's future DBS certificate.